umbraco/UmbracoDocs/Reference/Routing/IISRewriteRules/index-v9.md

 With the release of Umbraco 9 and the change of the underlying framework to .NET Core 5, the way that you use rewrites has changed as well.

-The IIS module have been replaced with [URL Rewriting Middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting?view=aspnetcore-5.0) for rewriting in Umbraco 9.
+The URL Rewriting extension in IIS has been replaced with [URL Rewriting Middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting?view=aspnetcore-5.0) for rewriting in Umbraco 9.
 This means that there is no Web.config to add your rewrites in anymore.

 ## Enabling the rules